Viladoman/CompileScore/README.md

 ## How it works

 Clang 9+ added the '-ftime-trace' flag.
 This flag outputs a detailed report for each translation unit executed by the compiler.
-We can then aggregate all that data using the DataExtractor in this repository and use it with the VS plugin to visualize the data inside Visual Studio.
+We can then aggregate all that data using the DataExtractor in this repository, and use it together with the VS plugin in order to visualize the data inside Visual Studio.

-The data extraction is a different process due to the fact that in big codebases you might want to just extract the data in a build machine and have the programmers just sync the reports to avoid having to do expensive full compilations locally.
+The data extraction is a different process, due to the fact that in big codebases you might want to just extract the data in a build machine.
+Also, you might want to have the programmers just sync the reports to avoid having to do expensive full compilations locally.

 ![pipeline flow](https://github.com/Viladoman/CompileScore/wiki/data/Dataextraction.png?raw=true)

-The following command will parse recursively all the directories and process all clang trace files.
+The following command will parse all the directories recursively, and process all clang trace files.
 ```
 node DataExtractorFolder/main.js -i TempFolderWithObj/ -o compileData.scor
 ```
-In the VS extension settings there is a field to tell the plugin where to find the report file (by default next to the solution file or root folder).
+In the VS extension settings there is a field to tell the plugin where to find the report file (this is next to the solution file or root folder by default).

-For small projects, like the Test Project included in this repo, you can perfrom the data extraction as a build post process in a given configuration in order to keep your compile data up to date.
+For small projects, like the Test Project included in this repo, you can perform the data extraction as a build post process in a given configuration in order to keep your compile data up to date.

 ## Requirements